ingolemo/python-lenses/tutorial/intro.md

 Now that we have a representation of our data access we can use it to actually access our focus.
 We do this by calling the `get` method on the lens.
 The `get` method returns a function that that does the equivalent of indexing `1`.
-The returned fuction takes one argument — the state.
+The returned function takes one argument — the state.

 	>>> getitem_one_getter = getitem_one.get()
 	>>> getitem_one_getter(data)